Planning Your Trip to Guatemala

 A week is perfect for an immersive exploration of Guatemala.
 As before, it's best to begin in one region.
 That said, you'll have enough time to comfortably add a second area to your itinerary.

-One option is this comprehensive highlights and culture trip, which begins in Antigua but also includes trips from the city to nearby indigenous towns.
+One option is this comprehensive highlights and culture trip, which begins in Antigua but also includes trips from the city to nearby Indigenous towns.
 These towns are known for women's co-operatives that produce handmade textiles, which are an expression of Guatemalan culture.
-You'll also browse local markets and visit Lake Atitlán, which at 50 sq. miles is the largest lake in Central America.
+You'll also browse local markets and visit Lake Atitlán, which at 50 square miles (130 sq km) is the largest lake in Central America.
 Nearby is the small Mayan archeological site of Iximché, home to the ruins of temples and even ball courts.
-The trip finishes with a day spent walking in Mayan footsteps at Tikal.
+The trip finishes with a day spent walking in Maya footsteps at Tikal.

 More active adventures await on this summit to shoreline tour.
 The itinerary covers the best of the western highlands and Guatemala's Pacific Coast.
 Besides Antigua and Atitlán, you'll also cycle to local villages.
 A rich cultural experience follows at a craft market in Chichicastenango, a highland town populated by the K'iche' Maya indigenous people.
 A hike up Rupalaj K'istalin, a mountain on Lake Atitlán's west side, reveals spectacular views of the surrounding volcanoes.
 Then, enjoy a final day lazing on the black volcanic sands at El Paredon, one of the best surf beaches on Guatemala's coast.